ilyasOne/LearnScrum/ScrumGuideSummarized.md

 - For the Increment it is the Definition of Done.

 These commitments exist to reinforce empiricism and the Scrum values for the Scrum Team and their stakeholders.

+## Product Backlog

+The Product Backlog is a **prioritized** list of improvements for the product, serving as the **single** work source for the **Scrum Team**.
+Product Backlog Items ready for a Sprint are refined and detailed by the Developers, **with the Product Owner assisting in understanding and selecting trade-offs.**

+## Commitment: Product Goal

+The Product Goal outlines a **future state of the product**, guiding the Scrum Team's planning.
+The Product Goal is in the **Product Backlog**, which evolves to detail what will achieve the Product Goal.
+The Product Goal is the **long-term objective** for the Scrum Team.
+The Scrum Team must complete one Product Goal before moving to the next.
+A product delivers value, has clear boundaries, stakeholders, and defined users.
+A product could be a service, a physical product, or something more abstract.

+## Sprint Backlog

+The Sprint Backlog includes the Sprint Goal, selected Product Backlog items, and a plan for delivering the Increment.
+It is a real-time, detailed plan by the Developers, updated throughout the Sprint to track progress and achieve the Sprint Goal.

+## Commitment: Sprint Goal

+The Sprint Goal is the **main objective** for the Sprint, providing flexibility in the work needed to achieve it and fostering team coherence and focus.
+Created during Sprint Planning and added to the Sprint Backlog, it guides the Developers, who collaborate with the Product Owner to adjust the scope if needed without changing the Sprint Goal.

+## Increment

+An Increment is a **verified, usable step** toward the Product Goal, additive to prior Increments.
+Multiple Increments can be created within a Sprint and presented at the Sprint Review (demo), but they can also be delivered to stakeholders earlier if they meet the **Definition of Done**.

+## Commitment: Definition of Done

+The Definition of Done is a formal description of the Increment's quality standards, ensuring transparency and shared understanding.
+If a Product Backlog item meets this Definition of Done, it becomes an Increment; otherwise, it returns to the backlog.
+All Scrum Teams must adhere to the Definition of Done, whether it's an organizational standard or created by the team.

+## End Note

+Scrum is freely available in this Guide, is immutable and must be implemented in its entirety to be considered Scrum.
+It serves as a framework that can incorporate other techniques, methodologies, and practices.

+## People

+Jeff Sutherland, Jeff McKenna, John Scumniotales, Ken Schwaber, Mike Smith, and Chris Martin were key contributors to the early development of Scrum.
+Many others have since refined Scrum, making it what it is today.

+## Scrum Guide History

+Ken Schwaber and Jeff Sutherland first presented Scrum at the **1995 OOPSLA Conference**, formalizing their previous learnings.
+The Scrum Guide, developed by them over 30 years, documents Scrum, while other sources offer complementary insights to enhance its effectiveness.
+@2020 Ken Schwaber and Jeff Sutherland.